Galitie/async-mobile-client-app/README.md

 **Tech used:** HTML, CSS, JavaScript, Godot, AWS

 I worked on a small team to code the mobile web-app portion of this game using HTML, CSS and Javascript.
-The mobile web-app is responsive to all mobile screens and uses a websocket to connect to the AWS server.
+The mobile web-app is responsive to all mobile screens and uses a websocket to connect to a AWS server.

 ## Lessons Learned: